Active Safety Member FAQs

 A: Your pension will be paid to you throughout your lifetime.

-A: A “beneficiary” is a person or persons, trust or estate that you designate to receive a lump-sum death benefit that may be payable upon your death.
-A “qualified survivor” is a person that your SFERS plan provisions define as eligible to receive a monthly continuation allowance that may be payable upon your death.
-See your Summary of Plan Provisions for details.
+A: A “beneficiary” is a person or persons, trust, or estate that you designate to receive a lump-sum death benefit upon your death.
+A “qualified survivor” is a person that your SFERS plan provisions define as eligible to receive a monthly continuation allowance upon your death.
+Refer to “Survivor Benefits” under your membership group, or your Summary of Key Plan Provisions for more details.

 A: To change your address, you must contact the Human Resources or Payroll Officer in your department.
 The address information SFERS collects for member communications comes directly from each department’s payroll division.